marceltheshell/e_commerce_api/README.md

 ### 2. Write a SQL query to return the results as display below:
 **done**
-Note: it is included in a file called sql_query.md in the root of the project.
+Note: It is included in a file called sql_query.md in the root of the project.

 Example